Harvey Sweetman: Second World War

 Sweetman enlisted in the Royal New Zealand Air Force (RNZAF) in April 1940 and, after flight training, left New Zealand for Europe as a sergeant pilot later in the year.
 After converting to the Supermarine Spitfire fighter at an Operational Training Unit, he served briefly with No. 234 Squadron before being posted to No. 485 (NZ) Squadron.

 Sweetman achieved his first aerial victory on 29 August, when he shot down a Messerschmitt Bf 109 fighter north of Mardycke.
 Three weeks later, while escorting Bristol Blenheim bombers attacking a power station at Rouen, he engaged a Bf 109 that was encountered on the return flight to England.
 He was credited with this Bf 109 as probably destroyed.
 On 12 February 1942, No. 485 Squadron flew a mission escorting bombers attempting to disrupt the Channel Dash by the German battleships Scharnhorst and Gneisenau.
-During this mission, Sweetman, together with another pilot, shot down a Bf 109 that was attempting to engage their flight leader, Bill Crawford-Compton.
+During this mission, Sweetman, together with another pilot, shot down a Bf 109 that was attempting to engage their flight leader, Bill Crawford-Compton, west of Ostend.